 Liz graduated from the College of Saint Benedict in 2015 with a degree in psychology.
 Following graduation, Liz worked for Hennepin County, working with adults with severe brain injuries, helping them reintegrate into the community.
 Liz became connected with Jennings Community School in 2018 while working with various schools teaching healthy relationships/life skills education.
 Upon working with Jennings Community School, Liz knew it was a special place and found her desire to work with the students and staff full time.
 Liz has thoroughly enjoyed working in an experiential learning and more nurturing school environment.
 She looks forward to growing her own learning as she continues to work with students and staff at Jennings!

 Aaron Bloom is from Plymouth, MN.
 He graduated from Wayzata High School in 2013, and got his Bachelors in Educational Studies from the University of Northwestern St. Paul with a minor in Psychology.
-Aaron Bloom is a teacher to Jennings with experience in the nonprofit and public school sector.
-Creativity is an essential part of Aaron’s teaching.
-This last year Aaron created multiple classes including one that involved a Vietnam War simulation at a local park.
-Currently, Aaron is studying to get his Masters at Metro State, and running local events in the Twin Cities.
+He earned his Masters from Metro State in 2021.
+He loves teaching STEM, Pottery, Social Studies and Literature.

 Alicia Chavez-Mena has been in education for many years.
 She is a great asset to the team and looks forward to a great year.
 Alicia is in charge of attendance, truancy, recruitment, lunch duties, communication and translation (Spanish Speaking), and family and community outreach point person.
 She completed Developmental Design Training where she learned how to build equity, integration, and diversity in the school and community settings.
 She is a vital part of the staff, and she has created committees within the school that focuses on anti-bullying, equity and community involvement.
 During her short time at Jennings, she has created and implemented crucial learning opportunities and supports that live beyond the walls of the school.